20 Relationship Communication Quotes to Strengthen Your Love

 “The single biggest problem in communication is the illusion it has taken place.” — George Bernard Shaw, writer

-Nothing is more frustrating than being on the receiving end of a one-sided discussion, a.k.a. a lecture.
-You can avoid this by frequently checking in with your partner when you are speaking and asking clarifying questions when your partner is speaking, Sinh says.
+Sinh says nothing is more frustrating than being on the receiving end of a one-sided interaction—perhaps better known as a lecture.
+You can avoid this by frequently checking in with your partner when you’re speaking, and asking clarifying questions when they are speaking.

 “The most important thing in communication is to hear what isn’t being said.” — Peter Drucker, management consultant, educator, and writer

 Body language communicates just as much, if not more than the words said.
 This is true both when you’re speaking and listening.
 Paying attention to the other person’s nonverbal cues is one way to be a better listener.